artikcloud/artikcloud-cloudconnector-samples/template/README.md

 The class `utils.Tools` provides helper functions, for example, comparing list of events.

+You can create text files under src/test/resources/<package> to store json and csv et al. The unit test calls utils.Tools.readFile() to read the content from these files.

-There are more unit test examples in samples projects, for example, how to compare Json and Events et al.
+There are more unit test examples in samples projects, for example, how to compare Json and Events and how to read text file et al.

 ### Integration Testing